 - All students have access to their grades, assignments, and attendance records through the online Aspen X2 Student Data Portal. - All students will receive a computer generated progress report at the midpoints of each of the marking terms. - Progress reports will contain the total number of absences from the beginning of the semester (including dismissals and tardies of more than twenty minutes), current estimated grade, and may include comments. - Parents with concerns should call the student's guidance counselor to arrange a conference. - Parents/guardians may request additional progress reports at any time. - The dates of issue for progress reports will be published in the System-wide Calendar. - Altering the report is a violation of the academic honesty policy.

 Report Cards

-Report cards will be issued to the student at the end of each marking term.
-End-of-the-year report cards will be mailed home.
+Report cards will be published on Aspen for students at the end of each marking term and at the end of the year.

 Health Curriculum Opt-Out